 The Victim Advocate Program began in 1998 through a grant from the Florida Attorney General's Office, Victims of Crime Act (VOCA)

-The Advocates are on call 24 hours a day, 7 days a week to respond to the scene, hospital, or police station if they are needed immediately.
-They provide crisis intervention, transportation to domestic violence shelters or the Rape Crisis Center, or to make death notifications.
-If an Advocate's services are not needed on an immediate basis, they do follow up work on appropriate daily police reports.
+Advocates are on call 24 hours a day, 7 days a week, to respond to the scene, hospital, or police station.
+They provide crisis intervention, transportation to domestic violence shelters or the Rape Crisis Center, or make death notifications.
+If an advocate's services are not needed immediately, they will perform follow up work on appropriate daily police reports.

 for additional details.